moonbeam-foundation/moonbeam-project-directory/README.md

 ### Choose Category and Copy Template

-Next, choose the category that relates to your project the most, there is a folder per category.
+Next, choose the category that relates to your project the most.
+There is a folder per category.
 If you think we are missing a category, contact us via our [Discord channel](https://discord.gg/PfpUATX), we are happy to add it to the list.

-Inside each category there is an `example.md` file, you can use it as a reference.
+Inside each category, there is an `example.md` file.
+You can use it as a reference.

-For example, let's say your project is named "Rocket Project", and it is related to DeFi.
+For example, let's say your project is named "Rocket Project" and related to DeFi.
 Then, you would need to copy this file inside the following folder:

 ```
 moonbeam-project-directory